India women's cricket team in England in 1986

 The Indian women's cricket team toured England in month June–July of Season 1986.
 The tour included a series of 3 Women's Test matches and a series of 3 Women's One Day Internationals.
 Team India also played 16 tour matches against domestic teams.
-England women won the ODI series 3-0 and the Test series ended in an draw 0-0.
+England women won the ODI series 3-0 and the Test series ended in a draw 0-0.